thebarcelonaguy/Spotify-Data-Analysis/README.md

-# Predicting song's populairty on spotify
+# Predicting song's popularity on spotify

 ## About